ShwetKhatri2001/AR-Webstore/CONTRIBUTING.md

 If no changes are needed, this means that your Pull Request has been reviewed and will be merged to the original code base by the maintainer.

 - Note : Always add screenshots to help the maintainer know what this enhancement/implementation is all about.

+By following these guidelines, we aim to create a welcoming community where everyone feels comfortable and empowered to contribute.
+Thank you for interest and support!

 ### Need more help?